hongkongkiwi/vsix-cli/README.md

 - `git` - For auto-update functionality

 **Note:** When installing via Homebrew, all required dependencies (`bash`, `curl`, `jq`) are automatically installed.

+**Homebrew Formula Updates:** The formula is automatically updated when new releases are published, ensuring you always have access to the latest version through Homebrew.

 ## ⚡ Quick Start